shussey/claude-test/README.md

 ## The Journey

-Here's how this project came to life, step by step:
+Here's how this project came to life.
+It isnt every step but gives you the main building blocks:

 1. **Getting Started with Claude**
    - I installed Claude Desktop on my Mac